Six White Horses

 "Six White Horses" is a song written by Larry Murray and recorded by Tommy Cash in 1969.
-Cash's recording reached number four on the Billboard country charts and number 79 on the Billboard Hot 100.
+Cash's recording reached number four on the Billboard country chart and number 79 on the Billboard Hot 100.
 It made it to number one on RPM Magazine's Canadian country chart.

 Chart performance

-Other Songs Titled Six White Horses
+Other songs titled "Six White Horses"

 Other songs with the same title include: